Skip to main content

 • TCP/IP fingerprint hints (TTL, MSS, window size, for OS-level matching).

-Pick one by name, send a request, done.
-The wire bytes match the real browser.
+Pick one by name, send a request, the wire bytes match the real browser.

 Picking the right preset

 • Default to chrome-latest.
-Works against the widest range of targets.
-Auto-tracks the newest Chrome we've shipped.
+Works against the widest range of targets, and auto-tracks the newest Chrome we've shipped.

-• Reach for android-chrome-latest if you need a mobile UA.
+• Reach for android-chrome-latest when you need a mobile UA.
 Mobile traffic gets scored differently on most anti-bot stacks.
-TLS handshake's identical to desktop Chrome, but the User-Agent and sec-ch-ua-mobile: ?1 flag the mobile path.
+The TLS handshake is identical to desktop Chrome, but the User-Agent and sec-ch-ua-mobile: ?1 route the request onto the mobile path.

-• Use ios-safari-18 (or safari-18-ios) if you need an iPhone fingerprint.
+• Use ios-safari-18 (or safari-18-ios) for an iPhone fingerprint.
 Different cipher list, different pseudo-header order, no RFC 7540 priorities, smaller QUIC stream window.
 Targets that profile iOS users will spot a Chrome preset pretending to be an iPhone in seconds.

-• Pick firefox-148 if the target only accepts Firefox.
+• Pick firefox-148 when the target only accepts Firefox.
 Different cipher list, different SETTINGS layout (smaller initial window, smaller max frame size), different pseudo-header order (m,p,a,s vs Chrome's m,a,s,p).

 Available preset families